talitz/automatic-sign-in-model/README.md

-# ASI - Automatic Sign In - ML Based Technology
+# ASI - Automatic Sign In - ML Based Technology - DataHack 2019
 ![alt text](https://i.ibb.co/QMC15WY/Screen-Shot-2019-08-13-at-15-22-59.png)

 ASI can perform automatic login with machine learning based techniques.
 It learns the HTML structure of many banks, and when given a new login page it can find the necessary elements (username, password and submit button) to perform the login automatically.